-Highlighted below are major capital improvement projects scheduled to continue into 2023 and beyond.
+Highlighted below are major capital improvement projects scheduled to continue into 2024 and beyond.

 - Garden City Town Center Development Project: Given the current lack of a recognizable downtown and after a great deal of evaluation and planning four years ago, the City formed a public/private partnership with a private development group (Roberts Properties, Inc.) for the development of its mixed-use Town Center.
 The mixed-use development is planned to include a vibrant mix of retail, dining, office space, and multi-family residential housing.
-Public infrastructure work for the Town Center Development Project got underway in December 2018 and is mostly complete.
-Construction work on the private development components of the Town Center Project was started in late 2018, and work is scheduled to continue into 2023 and beyond.
-Phase I of the multi-family project segment was completed mid-2021, with Phase II commencing in 2023. - Prosperity Area Water System: In 2019, the City commenced design plans to install a new metering station and water system connecting Garden City to the City of Savannah's water main at the intersection of Dean Forest Road and Prosperity Drive as well as constructing new water infrastructure to service existing properties and proposed warehouse projects in the Prosperity Drive Utility service area.
-The build-out value of the proposed warehouse projects is over \$200 million dollars which will benefit the City's Tax Digest in the near future.
-The utility project will allow Garden City to provide domestic water and fire protection supply to these planned industrial warehouse developments as well as provide water service and fire protection supply to approximately 15 existing commercial and industrial businesses currently on private wells in the area.
-The total utility-related project costs are roughly \$2 million dollars.
-The project construction work started in late 2020 and is scheduled to be completed in 2023. - New Gymnasium & Multipurpose Recreational Complex: The City is scheduled to commence construction on a new gymnasium and multipurpose recreational complex in 2023 on the Old Haynes School property.
-Replacing the City's existing complex is a priority for Garden City, and plans are in the bidding process for engineering design, permitting, and construction administration services for the new Garden City Gymnasium Complex.
+Construction work on the private development components of the Town Center Project was started in late 2018, and work is scheduled to continue into 2024 and beyond.
+Phase I of the multi-family project segment was completed in mid-2021, and Phase II commenced in 2023. - New Gymnasium and Multipurpose Recreational Complex: The City is scheduled to commence construction on a new gymnasium and multipurpose recreational complex in 2024 on the Old Haynes School property.
+Replacing the City's existing complex is a priority for the City.
+The City selected CHA Consulting to provide architectural and engineering services for the multipurpose recreation complex's planning, permitting, bid selection, and construction administration.
+Lavender & Associates Inc. was selected to provide construction management services for the preconstruction and construction of the site.
+Site work is scheduled to begin by the end of the summer. - Water Pollution Control Plant Clarifier Replacement: The City submitted plans to the Georgia Environmental Protection Division ("EPD") in 2023 to replace the two clarifiers at the Water Pollution Control Plant ("WPCP").
+Both were constructed over 48 years ago when the WPCP was initially built.
+Once approval was received from EPD, competitive bids were solicited, and a contract was awarded to the lowest bidder so that construction could begin in 2024.
+The replacement work shall be funded by the Water and Sewer Fund.